Diaper bank

-A diaper bank is a social institution or nonprofit organization formed for the sole purpose of providing diapers to people in poverty who do not have access to diapers.
+A diaper bank (British English: nappy bank) is a social institution or nonprofit organization formed for the sole purpose of providing diapers to people in poverty who do not have access to diapers.
 Federally funded public assistance programs do not pay for or contribute to the payment for diapers.
 Diaper banks accept donations and diapers to provide for either children or adults suffering from incontinence and distribute diapers to partner agencies for distribution to people in their social programs in need of diapers.
 In 2011, the National Diaper Bank Network was formed to help distribute diapers across the United States.